House of Gordon USA

 helping with the set-up & take down of the tent each day Thursday- Sunday!
 Our relay team came

 in 3rd and Brandie came in 2nd in the Women's Kilted Mile.

 WELL DONE GORDONS!

 Gordon Highlander's Museum Donation 07/02/2014

 our Curator, Jesper Ericsson.
-They were visiiting us to donate a wonderful cheque to the museum which is
+They were visiiting us to donate a wonderful cheque to the

 We are very happy to have the opportunity to support the